bloominstituteoftechnology/web-guided-project-lifecycle-solution/README.md

 ## Guided Project Slack Message
 1. Clone without forking the following repo: https://github.com/LambdaSchool/web-guided-project-lifecycle
-2. Navigate into both the review and followAlong folders and run npm i to load dependences.
+2. Navigate into both the review, pokemon and doggos folders and run npm i to load dependences.

 :point_right: Technical issues spinning up the project?
 Please head over to the help channel!
 :point_right: If you fall behind during lecture and wish to catch up: